 Associates at Oakville Centre for Cognitive Therapy

 All associates at the Oakville Centre for Cognitive Therapy have received extensive post-secondary education and training in the treatment of various mental health disorders.
-Our associates are all Ph.D. level psychologists registered by The College of Psychologists of Ontario, or Ph.D candidates en route to becoming clinical psychologists.
+Our associates are all Ph.D. level psychologists, registered with The College of Psychologists of Ontario, or Ph.D candidates en route to becoming clinical psychologists.
 With years of meticulous training, our team of psychological service providers are highly-proficient in the use of evidence-based assessment and treatment procedures for children, adolescents, and adults.